- It doesn’t take long to freeze your dog’s feet — Depending on the climate, your pup can get frostbite in as little as 30 minutes.

 Snow and ice can potentially dry out your dog’s paw pads or lead to frostbite.
 It’s important to protect your dog’s feet against extreme winter conditions with gear such as dog boots.

-How do you know if your dog has frostbite on paws?
+How do you know if your dog has frostbite on their paws?

-Look for signs such as paws that feel cold and brittle to the touch, discolored (pale pink, white, gray, blue, or black), have cracks/legions or inflammation, and any areas of blackened or dead skin.
+Look for signs such as paws that feel cold and brittle to the touch, are discolored (pale pink, white, gray, blue, or black), have cracks/legions or inflammation, and any areas of blackened or dead skin.
 According to the ASPCA, frostbite may not be fully recognized until a few days after the damage is done.
+In fact, it can take days or weeks after the initial exposure to develop—so be sure to check ear tips, tail tips, and paw pads for any injury even after your dog is warm.

 How long does it take for a dog’s paw to get frostbite?